matepek/vscode-catch2-test-adapter/.github/ISSUE_TEMPLATE/bug_report.md

   _Warning_: Log probably contains file and test names too.

   PLEASE attach an extensive log.
 A lot of times reportes just select what they think it is important and those logs sometime not sufficient.
-  Even igf you allowed sentry.
+    (Even if you allowed sentry because that just reports important log messages but far from everything.)
 -->